Greg Girard

 (exhibited at Blue Lotus Gallery, November – December 2021)

-The story of Hong Kong is one of constant change, but as they say, memories last forever.
-People remember the 1980s as the golden era: square-looking cars steeped in the smell of diesel and fumes shared the streets with jam-packed trams (only costing 30 cents) ... and the odd bicycle.
-The streets were busy with an endless stream of people: labourers carrying bulky luggage on their shoulders, dapper men sporting hats with matching ties, and an increasing amount of professional office ladies.
-Many are nostalgic for these simpler days where men were men, women were women and youth still had its innocence.
+The story of Hong Kong is one of constant change, but as the saying goes, memories last forever.
+For many, the 1980s remain the city’s golden era: square-shaped cars belching diesel fumes shared the roads with jam-packed trams (a ride still just 30 cents) and the occasional bicycle.
+The streets teemed with people: labourers balancing heavy loads on their shoulders, dapper men in hats with matching ties, and an ever-growing number of professional office ladies.
+For some, nostalgia clings to those “simpler” days, when roles seemed more defined and youth still carried a sense of innocence.

-All this happened under the yellow haze of a simple yet playful atmosphere, captured by Greg Girard's lens.
-At his 18, when arriving here on a freighter from San Francisco, he spent a year working and trying to save a little money after high school for this trip, “I first visited Hong Kong in 1974, and made several subsequent visits before moving to the city in 1982, and based until 1998.
-Most of the photographs were made before I became a professional photographer, and they show the Hong Kong I explored without any thought to how the pictures might be seen or where they might end up.”
+It was in this atmosphere—hazy, playful, and endlessly alive—that Greg Girard began making pictures.
+Fresh out of high school, he had worked odd jobs to save for a journey on a freighter from San Francisco, arriving in Hong Kong at just 18.
+“I first visited Hong Kong in 1974, and made several subsequent visits before moving to the city in 1982, where I was based until 1998.
+Most of the photographs were made before I became a professional photographer, and they show the Hong Kong I explored without any thought to how the pictures might be seen or where they might end up,” he recalls.

-Girard’s photographs are a reaction to the visual feast exploding in front of him, feeling excited by the opportunities Hong Kong had to offer, “Like any ‘golden age’ you don't realise you were living in it until much later.
+Girard’s photographs were born of instinct, a response to the visual feast exploding around him, charged with the excitement of possibility.
+“Like any ‘golden age,’ you don’t realise you’re living in it until much later.
 Perhaps the 1980s were special because popular culture, particularly the films but also the music, played such a huge role in defining what Hong Kong was at the time.”
-Greg Girard's photographs were made during a time when Hong Kong was too busy working and playing to reflect much on itself, and they offer us a view of both the extraordinary and the ordinary that formed the backdrop to this period.
+His images remind us of a city too busy working and playing to pause for reflection, offering a rare view of both the extraordinary and the ordinary that together defined the era.

-Blue Lotus Gallery is honoured to present the solo exhibition - HK UNSEEN, exclusively showcasing Greg Girard’s never previously exhibited photographs of Hong Kong.
-Girard transports us back to the 80s reliving the memories of times now long gone.
+Blue Lotus Gallery was honoured to present HK UNSEEN, a solo exhibition exclusively showcasing Greg Girard’s previously unseen photographs of Hong Kong.
+Through his lens, visitors were transported back to the 1980s, reliving the sights, sounds, and spirit of a city now long transformed.

 HK:PM